technyon/nuki_hub/README.md

 The only functions missing from the ESP32-S3 as compared to other ESP devices is the ability to use some Ethernet modules only supported by the original ESP32 (and ESP32-P4) and the ability to connect over WIFI6 (C6 or ESP32-P4 with C6 module)

 Other considerations:
-- If Ethernet/PoE is required: An ESP32-S3 with PSRAM in combination with a SPI Ethernet module ([W5500](https://www.aliexpress.com/w/wholesale-w5500.html)) and [PoE to Ethernet and USB type B/C splitter](https://aliexpress.com/w/wholesale-poe-splitter-usb-c.html) or the M5stack Atom S3R with the M5stack AtomPoe W5500 module
+- If Ethernet/PoE is required: An ESP32-S3 with PSRAM in combination with a SPI Ethernet module ([W5500](https://www.aliexpress.com/w/wholesale-w5500.html)) and [PoE to Ethernet and USB type B/C splitter](https://aliexpress.com/w/wholesale-poe-splitter-usb-c.html) or the LilyGO-T-ETH ELite, LilyGO-T-ETH-Lite-ESP32S3 or M5stack Atom S3R with the M5stack AtomPoe W5500 module
 - If WIFI6 is absolutely required (it probably isn't): ESP32-C6

 Devices ranked best-to-worst: